TriValleyCoderDojo/beginner-web/session1/README.md

 ## Overview

-This session is going to use [HTML](http://en.wikipedia.org/wiki/HTML) to help us tell a story in the web browser that we can show our friends and family.
+In this session we are going to use [HTML](http://en.wikipedia.org/wiki/HTML) to tell a story in the web browser that we can show our friends and family.
+The story has been created for you, and although it may not be interested in this particular story, it might be a good idea to follow along with this story just to learn how to do it, and then create your own story, once you have mastered the HTML code.

 ```html
 <p>HTML is a markup language that we can use to add structure and formatting to our story in web browsers, like Safari or Chrome.
 When we use HTML to tell a story in the web browser, we are creating a web page.</p>